mkskitka/Comp20/StatusReport3.md

   -Look into sending a confirmation email to a user when they log in for the first time and create a profile (Julia) -Use bootstrap more for page styling (Ben and Emily) -Figure out how to get Facebook login button and functionality on navigation bar (Emily)

+#Comments by Ming
+* From your status report 2: "Let user post recipes and store these recipes in database" => has this been done?
+* "Link recipes to the user that posted them and display all user's recipes on their profile page " => this is more important than uploading picture and bio.